calmm-js/documentation/introduction-to-calmm.md

 The model knows nothing about observables or anything else about the UI.
 It just is.

-An important pratical point is that we don't generally "normalize" or even expressly "design" the model for the UI components.
-Rather, we use lenses to decompose the model data or application state that we obtain from outside the UI into the forms that the UI components work with.
+An important point is that we don't generally "normalize" or even expressly "design" the model for the UI components.
+Rather, we keep model data coming from the external world intact.
+We then use lenses to decompose the data into the forms that the UI components work with.

 ### Meta :: JSON -> JSON